Introduction to Credit Risk Modeling

 - Risk of Default: Has the borrower defaulted on a loan before, or do they have a history of non-payment or late payment?
 Do they have damaged credit related to other repayment struggles?
 Personal financial history is the strongest indicator of whether or not a borrower will adhere to their loan agreement.

 - Location or Country Risk: Is the borrower a citizen of another country and only temporarily in the country where they are requesting the loan?
-Is this person someone who has no ties to the country in which they are asking for a loan?
-It’s very difficult to recoup funds internationally, and if a borrower is unable to repay a large loan, they may leave the country to avoid consequences.
+Is this person someone who has no ties to the country they are asking for a loan from?
+It’s very difficult to recoup funds internationally, and if a borrower cannot repay a large loan, they may leave the country to avoid consequences.

-These more significant considerations are looked at to determine the probability of default and degree of risk exposure.
-Each applicant’s credit file and other financial factors, or lack thereof, will tell a clear story of the kind of risk inherent in lending to each applicant.
-While credit history can be very informative, you also need to look at the entire personal portfolio to gain a holistic lending picture in order to make an informed decision and deliver a score rating.
+These more significant considerations are examined to determine the probability of default and the degree of risk exposure.
+Each applicant’s credit file and other financial factors, or lack thereof, will tell a clear story of the risk inherent in lending to each applicant.
+While credit history can be very informative, you must look at the entire personal portfolio to gain a holistic lending picture to make an informed decision and deliver a score rating.

 How to Handle Credit Risk Modeling Correctly

 Financial institutions need to have a credit risk model in place that will be consistent and fair.
-This risk model must be applied to each borrower’s application, and exceptions simply cannot be made without the acceptance of an increased probability of default.
+This risk model must be applied to each borrower’s application, and exceptions cannot be made without accepting an increased probability of default.
 Faith in the fairness of the lending system is necessary to encourage people to apply for loans and work with your lending program whenever they need to borrow money.

 Your risk model will need to adjust to meet the changing times, and you need to be prepared to adjust rates up and down as needed or even create new lending policies altogether.
 If you’re trying to develop the perfect credit risk model, we can help.

-We offer all the necessary support for your credit risk modeling process, and we can help you develop a fair, balanced, and risk-focused risk modeling process.
+We offer all the necessary support for your credit risk modeling process and can help you develop a fair, balanced, and risk-focused risk modeling process.
 Contact us today to improve your credit risk model.